50 Top-Rated Places for Sightseeing in Istanbul

-43. Take care of your Beauty
+43. Take Care of Your Beauty

 During your sightseeing trip in Istanbul, why not take a short break and take care of yourself?
 In Istanbul there are numerous beauty salons that offer all kinds of beauty treatments in the safest environment and with qualified experts.

 Since Turkey is among the top 5 countries where most cosmetic procedures are performed, you can find here, especially in Istanbul, a high density of highly experienced specialist in the field of beauty salon treatments.
-That’s why more and more visitors from all over the world combine their Istanbul vacation with a cosmetic treatment, such as Microblading, Nose or Lip filler, Hair Extensions or Botox.
+That’s why more and more visitors from all over the world combine their Istanbul vacation with a cosmetic treatment, such as Microblading, Nose or Lip filler, Hair Extensions or Muscle Relaxant.

 - For more information, read our dedicated article about Beauty Salon Treatments in Istanbul.